This post may contain affiliate links which won’t change your price but will share some commission.

 This post is sponsored in conjunction with Christmas Cookies Week.
 I received product samples from sponsor companies to aid in the creation of the Christmas Cookies Week recipes.
 As always, all opinions are mine alone.

-Last year during Christmas Cookies Week (go check out this year’s welcome post and enter our giveaway!), I shared a Greek baklava recipe, which we LOVED.
+Last year during Christmas Cookies Week, I shared a Greek baklava recipe, which we LOVED.
 And apparently you did as well, because I had so many readers come to my site for that post!
 It’s full of walnuts and sweetened with a honey syrup and is just so, SO good.

 But this year, I thought I would make this Turkish baklava recipe to showcase some of the similarities and differences between the recipes!